-The arch that gives entrance to the complex was probably built in the 8th century, during the reign of Pope Honorius III.
-It is known as the Arch of Charlemagne (Arco di Carlo Magno), because of some frescoes that used to be visible on its inside.
+The arch that gives entrance to the actual complex was probably built in the 8th century, during the reign of Pope Honorius III.
+It is known as the Arch of Charlemagne (Arco di Carlo Magno), because of some frescoes that used to adorn its interior.
 The frescoes that can still be seen nowadays refer to the 4 Evangelists and the symbols associated with them.

 Right beyond this gate there is a garden and on the left the monastery and cloister (which may however not be visited) can be seen.

 There are three churches on the grounds of the abbey, of which the SS.
-Vincenzo and Anastasio, founded by Honorius (625) and rebuilt by Honorius III (1221), is the biggest one and also the first one across from the entrance.
+Vincenzo and Anastasio, founded by Honorius (625) and reconstructed by Honorius III (1221), is the bigger one.
+It is also the first one after the entrance.
 The SS.
 Vincenzo e Anastasio is entirely made of bricks and has a tall facade.
 Its porch is adorned with Ionic columns and capitals.

 The second church (on the right) is the Santa Maria Scala Coeli and it is located in the exact location where 10 thousand Christian legionnaires were martyred by Diocletian.
 It was built in 1582 by Giacomo Della Porta and consists of a small temple with side chapels and an apse.

-San Paolo alle Tre Fontane, which was restored in 1599, originates in the 5th century and features Paul’s three miraculous fountains.
-The polychrome mosaic decorating its floor is from Ostia.
-It is half-hidden behind the other churches and can be reached by walking along a short tree-lined lane.
+The San Paolo alle Tre Fontane Church, which was restored in 1599, originates in the 5th century and features Paul’s three miraculous fountains.
+The polychrome mosaic decorating its floor came from Ostia.
+Half-hidden behind the other churches, it is reached by walking along a short tree-lined lane.

 The area around the abbey used to be known as the Acque Salvie.
-In the old days it was an area which suffered a lot from malaria and was therefore not very densely populated.
+The area was afflicted by malaria and was therefore not very densely populated.